FormalLanguageConstrainedPathQuerying/GLL4Graph/README.md

 * Graphs related to RDF analysis problems
 * Graphs related to static code analysis problems

-A detailed description of the graphs is listed bellow.
+A detailed description of the graphs is listed below.

 **RDF analysis**